 Protecting our environment is a job for all of us

-We’ve also developed some useful resources for technical and planting advice and we're enabling Kiwis to be able to donate or gift native trees.
-Funds raised so far have supported planting projects at De La Salle College in Auckland and Tuhaitara Coastal Park in Christchurch.
+We’ve also developed useful resources for technical and planting advice and we're enabling Kiwis to donate or gift native trees.
+Public generosity has so far supported planting projects at De La Salle College in Auckland and Tuhaitara Coastal Park in Christchurch.